Independent Music Companies Association

 The Independent Music Companies Association (IMPALA), originally the Independent Music Publishers and Labels Association, is a non-profit trade association established in 2000 to help European independent record labels represent their agenda and promote independent music.
 Its offices are in Brussels, Belgium.
 IMPALA is a member of the Worldwide Independent Network (WIN), a coalition of independent music bodies from countries throughout the world.
+In 2025, IMPALA started a new co-funded work programme as a European Union cultural network.